What are the COVID guidelines?

 Does New Orleans Area Habitat for Humanity provide transportation and lodging?

 No. It is the responsibility of the volunteer to arrange their own travel, food, and housing accommodations.
-Check out our Resource Guide for Volunteers for information on hotels, travel, and dining options.

 Where should I stay?